robdmac/talkito/README.md

 </div>

-TalkiTo lets developers talk, slack and whatsapp with AI code editors.
+TalkiTo lets developers talk, slack and whatsapp with Claude Code and OpenAI Codex.
 It can be used as a command-line tool, a web extension, and as a Python library.

 ## 🚀 Quick Install